Pest Control Services in Sacramento, California

 Sacramento's nickname — the City of Trees — tells you a lot about its pest profile.
 That expansive urban canopy of mature oaks, elms, and backyard fruit trees creates ideal habitat for roof rats, squirrels, and nesting insects.
 Meanwhile, the Sacramento and American Rivers, along with thousands of acres of agricultural irrigation channels throughout the Valley, generate persistent mosquito pressure and some of the highest West Nile virus detection rates in California.
 The Mediterranean climate — brutally hot, dry summers followed by mild, wet winters — drives Argentine ants and cockroaches indoors during summer heat waves, while winter rains push earwigs, silverfish, and rodents to seek dry shelter.
 Sacramento also sits in a dual-termite zone where both subterranean and drywood species are active, meaning homes face two distinct types of wood-destroying organisms that require different treatment approaches.
 The California Structural Pest Control Board, headquartered in Sacramento itself, requires thorough written inspection reports for termite work — a consumer protection unique to California that homeowners should take full advantage of.
 Most Sacramento pest professionals recommend quarterly service as a baseline, with supplemental termite inspections annually for homes in older neighborhoods like Midtown, East Sacramento, Curtis Park, and Land Park.

-Licensed pest control pros serving all of Sacramento County and surrounding areas.
+Independent pest control providers may serve all of Sacramento County and surrounding areas, subject to availability.

 (520) 783-3777